dpi-tta-lessons/portfolio/content.md

 -->

 <aside class="tip">
   Use all lowercase kebab-case for filenames (eg my-avatar.jpg) to avoid broken links and stay consistent across platforms.
-Even though we can technically use any casing, it's a good practice to follow a convention and be consistent.
+Even though filename casing does not affect functionality, it's a good practice to follow a convention and be consistent.
+Also, casing becomes very important in some languages.
 </aside>

 ![basic page layout](assets/basic-layout.png)